ahelkit/custom_wudan/README.md

 custom_wudan
 ============

-Customized the Wudan Ghost theme to fit my design.
+Customized the [Wudan Ghost theme] (http://www.polygonix.com/ghost-themes/wudan-theme-for-ghost/) to fit the design of my new blog.